 Liana Christin Landivar is a sociologist and senior researcher at the Women’s Bureau in the U.S. Department of Labor.
 Christin was previously a senior statistician at the U.S. Census Bureau.
 Christin holds a Ph.D. in sociology from the University of California, Irvine.
 Her research focuses on women’s employment, occupational segregation, and work-family policies.
 She is the author of Mothers at Work: Who Opts Out? and has published her work in several books, journals, and government reports.
 Her work on women’s employment has been covered widely in the media in outlets such as the Washington Post, the New York Times, Wall Street Journal, and Science.

-Gretchen Livingston (CV) is a senior researcher at Pew Research Center.
+Gretchen Livingston (CV) is a researcher at the Women's Bureau, U.S. Department of Labor.
 She is an expert on fertility and family demographics.
 In addition, she studies immigrant adaptation and technology use among Latinos.
-Prior to joining Pew Research Center, she was a visiting research fellow at the Princeton University Office of Population Research.
+Prior to joining the Women's Bureau she was a senior researcher at Pew Research Center, and a visiting research fellow at the Princeton University Office of Population Research.
 She earned her doctorate in demography and sociology from the University of Pennsylvania.
-Since joining Pew Research Center, she has written on stay-at-home mothers, the relationship of fertility and the recession, fatherhood, grandparent caregivers, childlessness, and fertility and education.
+She has written on stay-at-home mothers, the relationship of fertility and the recession, fatherhood, grandparent caregivers, childlessness, and fertility and education.
 Livingston has discussed her work with numerous print and broadcast outlets.

 Taryn Morrissey's (CV) work centers on examining and improving public policies for vulnerable children.
 She is Associate Professor of public policy at AU, a non-resident fellow at the Urban Institute, and a Commissioner on the Washington, DC Office of the State Superintendent of Education’s Healthy Youth & Schools Commission.
 Ongoing research examines early care and education policy, family economic instability, and neighborhood poverty.
 Her work has been published in journals including Pediatrics, Child Development, Developmental Psychology, and the Journal of Marriage and Family.